Only 284 days to go!

 Driving in Sicily — the Easy Way to Get Around

-Renting a car is the simplest (and often the nicest) way to explore Sicily at your own pace.
-Both Catania (CTA) and Palermo (PMO) airports have plenty of well-known rental companies on site — plus a few local gems.
-If you’re planning to road-trip, sightsee, or just prefer moving on your own schedule, this is your best bet.
+Both Catania (CTA) and Palermo (PMO) airports have plenty of well-known rental companies on site.
+If you’re planning to road trip, sightsee, or just prefer moving according to your own schedule, this is your best bet.

 Car Rental Companies at the Airports